Last updated on October 26th, 2023 at 15:52

 You can make it using a blender and even a French press.
 For hot drinks, just heat your milk separately.

-A dedicated automatic milk frother is hands for things like temperature settings and of course convenience.
+A dedicated automatic milk frother is handy for things like temperature settings and of course convenience.

 What Is Steamed Milk?